 B.A.
 Psychology, B.A.
 Philosophy, magna cum laude, Brown University

-Rabb, N., Han, J. J., & Sloman, S. A. (under review).
+Rabb, N., Han, J. J., & Sloman, S. A. (in press).
 How others drive our sense of understanding of policies.
+Behavioural Public Policy.

 Rabb, N., & Thomas, A. K. (in press).
 Early life and biological factors.
 In A. K. Thomas & A. Gutchess (Eds.), The Cambridge handbook of cognitive aging.

 Rabb, N., Konys, A., & Winner, E. (in preparation).
 Loosely speaking, that’s a signal: Beliefs about the structure and function of art.

 Rabb, N., Maine, N., & Winner, E. (in preparation).
 Art without souls: Exploring divisions over AI-generated literature.